zfs-old-crap/linkytime/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the meeting list.

 Examples:

 * `list` followed by `delete 2` deletes the 2nd meeting in the meeting list.

+#### List all archived meetings : `archive`

+View all elapsed meetings in the meeting list and display their respective details.

+Format: `archive`

 ### Module Management